Ariosa v. Sequenom: Panel decision

+Gene Quinn praised Judge Newman's position in this case, stating [her] "dissent in Ariosa would be a way forward for the Federal Circuit and would be in keeping with the admonition from the Supreme Court that 101 not be used to swallow all of patent law."

 Denial of rehearing en banc

 Sequenom sought rehearing en banc, but in December 2015 it was denied.
 However, several judges who concurred in the denial wrote separately that they disagreed with the sweep of the Supreme Court's Mayo decision that had compelled the result.

 Judge Lourie, joined by Judge Moore, argued that Mayo read without qualification, would not only bar the present invention but would mean that "nothing in the physical universe would be patent-eligible," and thus it was "unsound to have a rule that takes inventions of this nature out of the realm of patent-eligibility on grounds that they only claim a natural phenomenon plus conventional steps."
 Nonetheless, he agreed that Mayo compelled invalidation of this patent.

 Judge Dyk wrote that "a problem with Mayo insofar as it concludes that inventive concept cannot come from discovering something new in nature," especially in biological sciences, is undesirable.
 But he insisted that "any further guidance must come from the Supreme Court, not this court."

 Nonetheless, Judge Dyk offered some speculation as to how the Supreme Court might modify Mayo to accommodate biotech inventions.
 He suggested the possibility of rule that would exclude trolls but would admit pioneer discoveries of natural laws to a limited extent.
 Dyk said, "The Mayo/Alice framework works well when the abstract idea or law of nature in question is well known and longstanding, as was the situation in Mayo itself."
 Yet. it may not be appropriate for discoveries of previously unknown laws of nature:

 Yet, "undue preemption" remains a major concern—"the fear that others' innovative future applications of the law will be foreclosed."
 He therefore proposes a special test for natural law cases, keeping in mind the patent ineligibility of E=mc2 and based on a requirement to keep speculator trolls out: